 Some things Dave "Smokejumper" Georgeson said in one of his early interviews after joining the EQ2 team expressed a truth of in-game stores in general that I think is often overlooked.
 In this interview with Zam, he said:

 "I'm a big fan of microtransactions.
 As a player, I'm a fan of them.
-And the reason I'm a fan of them is if the content isn't good, then the developer doesn't make any money."
+And the reason I'm a fan of them is if the content isn't good, then the developer doesn't make any money."and,

 "It's just basically choosing how you spend your money, whether or not it's entertainment that's of value to you.
 'Cause it's completely optional; none of this stuff is required, if you don't want to pay for it you don't have to."